 Yes: A CFO can have one full-time equivalent employee (not counting family members).

-Yes: CFO sales are limited to $50,000 or less in gross sales per calendar year.
+Yes: CFO sales are limited to no more than $75,000 for Class A and $150,000 for Class B of gross sales per calendar year.

 Only foods that are defined as “non-potentially hazardous” are approved for preparation by CFOs.
 These are foods that do not require refrigeration to keep them safe from bacterial growth that may cause illness.
 The California Department of Public Health (CDPH) will establish and maintain a list of these approved foods and will establish a process by which new foods can be added to the list and other foods can be challenged and removed.
 Please contact the CDPH for more information regarding non-potentially hazardous foods.